event-modeling/eventmodeling.org/content/posts/event-modeling-traditional-systems/index.md

 ## Conclusion

 Fred Brooks was right about the power of only considering tables.
 His statement can be extended in meaning to apply to any form of information persistence in a system.
+Even though we don't store events, they still are the most effective way to describe what a system is supposed to be doing - especially if done by example.